 (3) Where an act or omission is an offence against subsection (1) or subsection (2) and also an offence against the other of those subsections or some other provision of this Act, a person convicted under that subsection is not liable to be proceeded against under this Act by virtue of that other provision in respect of a contravention of the same or a substantially similar nature occurring at or about the same time in relation to the same place.

-[Section 61 amended by No. 4 of 2011 s.
+[Section 61 amended: No. 4 of 2011 s.
 4.]

 Division 2 — Restoration Orders